Blog

 The deal closure stage is the logical conclusion of the process, when the client decides to implement the proposed solution.
 Here it is important to discuss implementation details, terms and conditions of cooperation.
 Successful deal closure is based on built trust and a clear understanding of the value of the solution for the client.

-Once the sales team has learned the theory of solution selling, you need to let them put it into practice.
-Without the right tool, it will be difficult to track the nuances of complex sales and dive deep into customer needs, so it’s important to select the right CRM system to manage the processes.
+Once the sales team has learned the theory of solution selling, you need to empower them to put it into practice.
+Without the right tool, it will be difficult to track the nuances of complex sales and dive deep into customer needs, so it’s important to choose the right CRM system to manage the processes.

 Here’s how CRM helps at different stages of customer interaction:

-Transaction Potential Assessment CRM helps organize and analyze data, assess whether a customer fits an ideal profile, and provide analytics to make decisions about deal potential.
+Assessing Deal Potential CRM helps to organize and analyze data, assess whether a customer fits an ideal profile, and provide analytics to make decisions about deal potential

-Solution Visualization The system allows you to store visual materials to help the customer visualize the future state of their business, such as interactive presentations or graphs of expected improvements.
+Solution Visualization The system allows you to store visual materials to help your client visualize the future state of their business, such as interactive presentations or graphs of expected improvements

-Decision Definition The company’s solution and product knowledge base in CRM helps the salesperson craft a customized offer for the customer based on the identified pains and the vision created.
+Defining the solution The knowledge base of the company’s solutions and products in CRM helps the salesperson to create a customized proposal for the customer based on the identified pains and the created vision

 Solution Presentation The CRM can store White Papers templates and data for WP personalization based on collected customer information.
-The system can also suggest the most relevant case studies and success stories for presentation.
+The system can also suggest the most relevant cases and success stories for presentation

-Overcoming Objections The formulated answers to typical objections are stored in the system, allowing managers to quickly find effective ways to deal with customer doubts.
+Overcoming Objections The formulated answers to typical objections are stored in the system, which allows managers to quickly find effective ways to work with the client’s doubts

-Closing Transaction CRM automates document approval and execution processes by integrating with electronic document management systems.
+Closing the Deal CRM automates the processes of approval and execution of documents, integrating with electronic document management systems

-After-Sale Support CRM gives you the tools to collect feedback and track customer satisfaction after implementing a solution.
+After Sales Support CRM gives you the tools to gather feedback and track customer satisfaction after the solution is implemented

 SimpleOne B2B CRM as a tool for implementing Solution Selling